designcise/hawkbit/README.md

 ### Vagrant

-Hawkbit use scotch box with additional xdebug support, modified php setup and mailcatcher for development.
+Hawkbit uses scotch box with additional xdebug support, modified php setup and mailcatcher for development.

 Please read <a href="https://box.scotch.io/" target="_blank">scotch box documentation</a> for more information.

 #### Project development

-If your project ist depending on `Hawkbit`, you may use the box your project development.
+If your project depends on `Hawkbit`, you may use this box for your project development.
 You just need to install your composer dependencies and run following commands within your project folder.